n400peanuts/leverhulmeNDL/exp1/exp1README.md

 Stimuli

-Stimuli are based on Ramscar 2010 paper, but we avoid having the control category because it shown to be non very effective in Vujovic et al., 2019.
+Stimuli are based on Ramscar 2010 paper, but we avoid having the control category because in Vujovic et al., 2019 wasn't effective/informative.
 Three experimental ‘‘fribble’’ categories are constructed in a way that match the categories used in the simulations (see simulation on github https://github.com/n400peanuts/leverhulmeNDL).
 Each category is comprised of two subcategories (highFreq and lowFreq) both clustered around a high-saliency nondiscriminating feature, that is the central body shape, and a set of low-saliency discriminating features attached to it.
 The main idea is that learners in order to discriminate unambiguously across categories have to rely on the discriminating features more than the central body shape.